matthew-lim-matthew-lim/csesoc_feedback_process_bot/README.md

     - I expect that this will be sufficient, since we can introduce a process where relevant Directors or Subcom that were pinged need to start a thread with their feedback collection.
         - This is superior to using the bot to ping on a cycle because it reduces clutter on the channel from duplicate messages.
 The issue with clutter is twofold: Firstly, people using the channel might be annoyed and mute/ignore it.
 Secondly, because there would be multiple threads and messages, it would be difficult to keep track of feedback collection.

-### Initial planning for the bot (Kept only for Documentation purposes)
-- Reads Feedback Master Sheet to see which Events have had their feedback filled out.
-    - It does this by looking at the `Completed` column for the `Feedback Form` column.
-- Pings relevant directors/roles on a daily basis until the feedback form is filled out (as per the columns).
-    - Retrieving the relevant roles might be a bit difficult, as it is not build in.
-        - Either do this by using confluence automation to message the bot in a channel that is only for the bot, and then the bot stores it in a dictionary that maps events to roles.
-Seems a bit straightforward (we have a script that pings Creative directors automatically) but is clunky.
-        - OR: Send a webhook from the jira pipeline to our program (probably a flask server).
-Clean solution but could introduce more issues due to complexity.
-        - OR: Scrape the `pipeline` discord channel.
-This is way more sus since the titles can be inconsistent in the `pipeline` discord channel.
-    - Either way, it will be more difficult to write to the Feedback Spreadsheet using the bot because then we have to use the sheets API, which is a bit overkill.
-Therefore, it will make more sense to store the relevant channels in the bot.
-Could potentially also write to a `.json` file.

 ### Installs on your VM

 - The packages will vary, refer to the `main.py` to see what is required.